dotsara/dotsara.github.io/_posts/2015-05-16-hello-again-world.md

 Aloha!

-So, check it out: it took me _almost_ 10 attempts to grok how to make a Github pages site again.
-I&#8217;d done it once before, but went 18 months never updating it, so, y&#8217;know: clean slate!
-(And dead links, I _know_!)
+So, check it out: it took me _almost_ 10 attempts to grok how to make a Jekyll-Github pages site again.
+I&#8217;d done it once before, but went 18 months never updating it, so, y&#8217;know: clean slate! (_I know, I know:_ dead links.)
 Fool that I can sometimes be, I totally thought this time it would be easier.
 Jekyll gem, all this extra experience under my belt, blah blah blah…&nbsp;

 I can hear you laughing from here.